hayes/pothos/packages/plugin-prisma-utils/README.md

 # Prisma utils for Pothos

-<Alert>This package is highly experimental and not recommended for production use</Alert>

 The plugin adds new helpers for creating prisma compatible input types.
 It is NOT required to use the normal prisma plugin.